WeblateOrg/weblate/docs/user/checks.rst

 Mismatching line breaks
 ~~~~~~~~~~~~~~~~~~~~~~~

+*Number of new lines in translation does not match source*

 Usually newlines are important for formatting program output.
 Check fails if the number of ``\n`` literals in translation do not match the source.